-- 1. To successfully identify a victim, the robot must stop within 15 cm of a victim and blink an indicator visible to the referee for the full 5 seconds while stationary.

-- 2. Points are rewarded for each Successful Victim Identification in the field.

-- a.
-For victims located on a tile adjacent to a linear wall (even diagonally), i.e., all victims at the six tiles around a linear wall.
+- 1. To successfully identify a victim, the robot must stop within 15 cm of a victim and blink an indicator visible to the referee for the full 5 seconds while stationary. - 2.
+Points are rewarded for each Successful Victim Identification in the field. - a.
+For victims located on a linear tile [17].

-- i.
-For visual victims: 10 points

-- ii.
+i.
 For colored victims: 5 points

-- b.
-On other walls (i.e., floating walls)

-- i.
-For visual victims: 30 points

-- ii.
-For colored victims: 15 points
+ii.
+For letter [18] victims: 10 points